e2win/code_examples/README.md

-# software_examples
+# code_examples

-This repository is a collection of my code
+This repository is a collection of my code relating to data science.